 What Are the 4 D’s of Medical Malpractice?

-For any medical malpractice case to be successful, your Louisville medical malpractice lawyer at Wilt and Thompson, PLLC, will need to be able to prove based on a preponderance of the evidence that the accused party is liable.
+For any medical malpractice case to be successful, your Louisville medical malpractice lawyer at Wilt and Associates, PLLC, will need to be able to prove based on a preponderance of the evidence that the accused party is liable.